Mohariade/Turtle-python-art/README.md

 ## What is turtle ?

-turtle is a pre-installed Python library that enables users to create pictures and shapes by providing them with a virtual canvas.
+turtle is a pre-installed Python library that enables users to create **pictures and shapes** by providing them with a virtual canvas.
  The onscreen pen that you use for drawing is called the turtle and this is what gives the library its name.
-In short, the Python turtle library helps new programmers get a feel for what programming with Python is like in a fun and interactive way.
+ In short, the Python turtle library helps new programmers get a feel for what programming with Python is like in a **fun and interactive way**.

 ## Why turtle ?

-  After learning, the 2nd main object from drawing with turtle is enjoy, have fun, and unleash the energy of creativity.
+  After learning, the 2nd main object from drawing with turtle is **enjoy**, have fun, and unleash the energy of **creativity**.

 ## How to install turtle library ?

-   As we said, turtle is pre-installed in your ide but if you want to install the Turtle package in Linux follow the following steps:
+   As we said, turtle is pre-installed in your ide but if you want to install the Turtle package in **Linux** follow the following steps:

 - Step 1: Firstly, we will install the current version of Python3 using the following command.